deepakj/asm_book/section_1/hello_world/README.md

 **The stack pointer in ARM V8 can only be manipulated in multiples of 16.**

-**The stack pointer in ARM V8 can only be manipulated in multiples of 16.**

-**The stack pointer in ARM V8 can only be manipulated in multiples of 16.**

 In a higher level language `Line 3` would look like this:

 ```c++